 ResolveMvcTemplate method, as it saves you specifying the template type category.
 From the object that's returned, you can then use the

 Name property to get the controller name for the block 💥

-Getting the controller name from a block is a bit of a faff and uses a few API'd that aren't really documented very well.
-The code to actually get the name is pretty simple and straightforward, we grab an instance of the block, pass it to the template resolver with the correct parameters and then use the
+Manually getting the controller name for a block is a bit of a faff as it uses a few APIs that aren't really documented very well.
+The code to actually get the name is pretty simple and straightforward.
+Grab an instance of the block type, pass it to the template resolver with the correct parameters and then use the

 Name property to get the controller name.
 Happy Coding 🤘